Yes (band): 1974–1980: Relayer, Going for the One, Tormato and the Paris sessions

 Several musicians were approached to replace Wakeman, including Vangelis Papathanassiou, Eddie Jobson of Roxy Music and former Atlantis/Cat Stevens keyboardist Jean Roussel.
 Howe says he also asked Keith Emerson, who did not want to leave Emerson, Lake & Palmer.
 Yes ultimately chose Swiss keyboardist Patrick Moraz of Refugee, who arrived in August 1974 during the recording sessions for Relayer, which took place at Squire's home in Virginia Water, Surrey.
 Released in November that year, Relayer showcased a jazz fusion-influenced direction the band were pursuing.
 The album features the 22-minute track titled "The Gates of Delirium", which highlights a battle initially inspired by War and Peace by Leo Tolstoy.
 Its closing section, "Soon", was subsequently released as a single.
-The album reached No. 4 in the UK and No. 5 in the U.S. Yes embarked on their 1974–1975 tour to support Relayer.
+The album reached No. 4 in the UK and No. 5 in the US Yes embarked on their 1974–1975 tour to support Relayer.
 The compilation album Yesterdays, released in 1975, contained tracks from Yes's first two albums, the B-side track from their "Sweet Dreams" single from 1970 titled "Dear Father", and the original ten-minute version of their cover of "America".